funkwall/work/README.md

-# Small python programs I've written over the years
+# Work I have done over the years.
+Hope you enjoy!